LLAW6068

 1.2 Course description

-The field of human rights remains dynamic, with emerging social movements and competing conceptions of justice reshaping what is plausibly understood what people can plausibly demand as human rights.
-This course considers persistent and emerging debates in the field, building on traditional human rights frameworks to consider the utility and promise of human rights as a vehicle for transformation in the present day.
-The course investigates lasting questions of what it means for something to be understood as a human right, looking at philosophical, political, and cultural debates about the nature of human rights in legal and social systems.
-It also examines questions surrounding the institutionalization and mobilization of rights, their limitations, and the efficacy of mechanisms and strategies used to ensure that rights have meaning for the people who hold them.
+The field of human rights is dynamic, with emerging social movements and competing conceptions of justice constantly reshaping what can be plausibly demanded as a human right.
+This course explores persistent and new debates in the field, building a historico-theoretical foundation to consider the utility and promise of human rights as a vehicle for transformation in the present day.
+The course is structured around three main areas: the history of human rights, theories of human rights, and the politics and shortcomings of human rights.

 1.3 Course teachers